-If you want to book passage through Carpenters Road, City Mill or Three Mills Lock, you can now do so on our licensing page.
+To book passage through Carpenters Road, City Mill or Three Mills Lock, you need to go to our licensing page.
+Please note:

-If you have any queries in relation to lock bookings in Queen Elizabeth Olympic Park please contact our customer services team by email or call 0303 040 4040.
+For lock bookings in Queen Elizabeth Olympic Park, please email customer services or call 0303 040 4040.

 In 2005 the International Olympic Committee voted to hold the 2012 Olympics in London, with the promise of a huge change to the lower Lea Valley.
 The centrepiece of the bid was a new venue along the old waterways in London's East End, the Bow Back Rivers.
 This new venue would contain world-class sporting venues, but would also become the largest new urban park seen in Britain for over a century.

-We’ve been working hard on the £1.8 million restoration of Carpenters Road Lock which stands in the heart of the Olympic Park.
-It is one of the final pieces of a ten-year programme to regenerate the Bow Back Rivers and preserve an important part of London’s industrial heritage.
+The £1.8 million restoration of Carpenters Road Lock stands in the heart of the Olympic Park.
+It was one of the final pieces of a ten-year programme to regenerate the Bow Back Rivers and preserve an important part of London’s industrial heritage.

-Watch Sam Thomas, our Customer Operations Manager talk about the restoration in the short film below.
+Sam Thomas, our customer operations manager, talks about the restoration in the film below.